anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

 * [3.4 Physical Resources](#3.4)
 * [3.5 Network](#3.5)

 It is necessary to clearly define the infrastructure resources and their capabilities a shared cloud infrastructure (network function virtualisation infrastructure, NFVI) will provide for hosting workloads including virtual network functions (VNFs) and/or cloud-native network functions (CNFs).
 The lack of a common understanding of which resources and corresponding capabilities a suitable cloud infrastructure should provide may lead to several issues which could negatively impact the time and the cost for on-boarding and maintaining these solutions on top of a virtualised infrastructure.
-For Example:

-- Supporting any kind of workload specific requirements (e.g. regarding network acceleration or API access) might result in having to establish different silo of cloud infrastructures for each workload type.
-- Synchronising the release cycles of a large set of different technologies will sooner or later lead to situations in which required upgrades cannot be applied easily due to incompatibilities.

 The abstraction model presented in this Reference Model (RM) specifies a common set of virtual infrastructure resources that a cloud infrastructure will need to provide to be able to host most of the typical VNF/CNF telco workloads.